Strict Mode (‘use strict’): Opting into a Stricter Version of JavaScript with Reduced Silent Errors and Improved Performance

 -

-at the very beginning of the file, before any other JavaScript code."use strict"; // Your strict mode code here let myVariable = "Hello, Strict Mode!"; console.log(myVariable);
+To enable strict mode for an entire script: Place "use strict";at the very beginning of the file, before any other JavaScript code."use strict"; // Your strict mode code here let myVariable = "Hello, Strict Mode!"; console.log(myVariable);

 -

-at the beginning of the function body.function myFunction() { "use strict"; // Your strict mode code here let myVariable = "Hello from inside the function!"; console.log(myVariable); } myFunction();
+To enable strict mode for a single function: Place "use strict";at the beginning of the function body.function myFunction() { "use strict"; // Your strict mode code here let myVariable = "Hello from inside the function!"; console.log(myVariable); } myFunction();

 Important Considerations:

-in the global scope of a script will enable strict mode for the entire script, including any other scripts that are loaded after it.
+- Global Strict Mode: Using "use strict";in the global scope of a script will enable strict mode for the entire script, including any other scripts that are loaded after it.
 This can be problematic if you’re working with third-party libraries that aren’t strict mode compliant.
-Be cautious! ⚠️ - Function Strict Mode: It’s generally safer to use strict mode on a per-function basis.
-This isolates the strictness to the code you’re actively working on and avoids unintended consequences. 👍
+Be cautious! ⚠️

-) are always in strict mode.
-You don’t need to explicitly declare"use strict";
+- ES Modules: ES modules (using importandexport) are always in strict mode.
+You don’t need to explicitly declare"use strict";in an ES module.
+This is a welcome change! 🎉

 What Changes Does Strict Mode Bring to the Table?